fwg/morphene/README.md

 Because `⿷` executes `$input` in the topmost context, it can be used for recursion and late binding.

-Consider this snippet: A programme that echos what you input.
+Consider a programme that echos what you input.
 For this to work we need to be able to bind longer pieces of code to a symbol.

     ; make a new context for single quote strings